lyzadanger/lyza-dot-com/src/content/drafts/my-site-from-nothing/index.md

 Back to working on generating a blog.
 To work with posts in templates, I'm going to want them reverse-sorted by date.
 I am now taking some steps to build that context for templates...

 I'm going to be messy in code for a while and clean up afterward (pushing back on my tendency to want to be good-factored right on the outset).

+## Back up, redo

+I don't like how I half-assedly did work on CSS and layout before I was ready for the fact.
+Now I want to reset this.
+Start over with basic HTML semantics.
+Build slowly.

+A bit of sketching.
+What do I want on my landing page?
+That kind of thing.
+Redo some markup.